Kelcon86/NBA_HOF_Predictions/README.md

 Our group has communicated through a dedicated Slack channel as well as via Zoom.

 ## Machine Learning
-- Logistic regression, supervised machine learning ...

-- Description of preliminary data preprocessing
-- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
-- Description of how data was split into training and testing sets
-- Explanation of model choice, including limitations and benefits

-## Database
-A database was created using SQL ...

-## Dashboard
-We will be using Tableau to create a dashboard.

-Segment 2 Rubric
-The presentation outlines the project, including the following:

-- Selected topic
-- Reason topic was selected
-- Description of the source of data
-- Questions the team hopes to answer with the data
-- Description of the data exploration phase of the project
-- Description of the analysis phase of the project

-Slides
-- Presentations are drafted in Google Slides.

-- Description of the communication protocols
-- Outline of the project (this may include images, but they should be easy to follow and digest)

-Machine Learning:
 - Description of preliminary data preprocessing

     *   The preliminary data preprocessing began prior to the data being loaded into the database.
 There were a few irregularies apon first inspection of the data.
 The first step was replacing any strings representing zeros with the actual interger 0.
 There were a few number of instantces in the `3P%` column where, rather than a 0, a hyphen was entered.
 This resulted in the column being labled as an `object` rather than a `float64` using the pandas `.dtypes`.
 This column would cause errors within our machine leanring process.
 The hyphens were converted using the pandas `.to_numeric()` function with this code: